 Update on September 28, 2016:

-On September 28, 2016, we argued in Hinds County Chancery Court that our clients, parents of kids attending free, public charter schools, should be allowed to intervene in the lawsuit filed by the Southern Poverty Law Center.
-Despite intense opposition from BOTH the SPLC and the Jackson Public School system, Judge Dewayne Thomas granted our motion to intervene as defendants!
+On September 28, 2016, MJI argued in Hinds County Chancery Court that our clients, parents of kids attending free, public charter schools, should be allowed to intervene in the lawsuit filed by the Southern Poverty Law Center (SPLC).
+Despite intense opposition from both the SPLC and the Jackson Public School system, Judge Dewayne Thomas granted our motion to intervene as defendants.
 Kids in charter schools and their parents now have a voice in the courtroom involving a lawsuit that directly affects their lives.

 Update on February 13, 2017:

 The Plaintiffs, State Defendants, and Defendant-Intervenors filed Motions for Summary Judgment (in various forms), asking the court to rule on the legal merits of the case.
 These motions and attachments can be found below.
-In our Cross-Motion for Summary Judgment and Opposition to SPLC’s Motion (Doc.
-No. 53), MJI rebuts the factual mischaracterizations made by the Southern Poverty Law Center and argues that the Charter School Act of 2013 is constitutional because our Constitution allows our Legislature to create and authorize charter schools, based on Supreme Court precedent upholding the “local tax, local benefit” rule, and charter schools are “free schools” under the plan, express wording of our Constitution.
+In MJI’s Cross-Motion for Summary Judgment and Opposition to SPLC’s Motion (Doc.
+No. 53), MJI rebuts the factual mischaracterizations made by the Southern Poverty Law Center and argues that the Charter School Act of 2013 is constitutional because our Constitution allows our Legislature to create and authorize charter schools based on Supreme Court precedent upholding the “local tax, local benefit” rule.
+MJI also argues that charter schools are “free schools” under the plain, express wording of our Constitution.
 Pursuant to an Order of the Court dated January 24, 2017 (Doc.
 No. 42), Responses to these various motions are due on February 27, 2017, with Replies to Responses due on March 9, 2017.
 A hearing on the motions is still scheduled for April 4, 2017.

 Update on December 14, 2017: